Child Custody and Child Visitation

 • Disposable income of each parent

-• Number of children needing aid
+• Number of children to be supported

 Reasons to Modify a Child Custody Arrangement